ssshake/pi-uhf-tv-station/README.md

 # pi-tv-station

+The purpose of this project is to give you the fell of late 1900's broadcast television using modern hardware and software.
+This broadcast can be viewed on vintage televisions as well as modern telelvisions.

 The Raspberry Pi makes an excellent candidate for a homebrew UHF television station because it has composite video out baked into the hardware.
 That's a rare thing to find on a modern device.

 Plugging the Pi directly into a Hlly UHF transmitter makes for a clean solution.
+This gives you over the air television like what you would experience in the late 1900's.

+The UHF transmitter is optional, but a very cool option at that.

+However, it is a perfectly fine solution to connect the pi to a vintage CRT television over RCA (composite video) or even to a modern television over HDMI.
+In this mode I would pretend that it's a cable TV box from 1995.
+That would feel suitable to the experience in my opinion.

 By adding a smart wall-plug (via IFTTT) to control the power to the transmitter, this makes for a fully remote controlled solution.
 At a whim you can power on an old UHF television, open up the remote software on a phone or PC, toggle the power on, and start streaming from a selection of playlists.